GoogleChrome/web.dev/src/site/content/en/learn/accessibility/why/index.md

 automated.

 For some people, this world is an everyday reality.
-But it doesn't always have to be this way—this is a reality you can help change when you make digital accessibility a priority.
+But it doesn't always have to be this way&mdash;this is a reality you can help change when you make digital accessibility a priority.
 Digital accessibility, commonly abbreviated [a11y](https://www.a11yproject.com/posts/a11y-and-other-numeronyms/), is about designing and building digital products so that disabled people can still